jasbcit/1800_202230_DTC14/README.md

 Write Now is a browser based web application to help individuals improve and bring balance to their writing with AI assisted sentence variation, tone and word count.

 * Hello my name is Jas.
-I'm excited about this project because it is exciting
+I'm excited about this project because it uses NLP and Machine Learning!
 * Hello my name is Cadan.
 I can't wait to start this project because out team is so great!
 * Hello my name is Ian.
 I am excited to work on a project with friends!